 At the end of this course, you will have a deeper knowledge of where anthropology came from and how some of its central questions evolved over time.
 Many of the concepts we will examine shaped research and thinking across the subfields of anthropology.

-A full course schedule including a week-by-week breakdown of topics and assigned readings will be posted on the OWL course site before the beginning of the term.
+A full course schedule including a week-by-week breakdown of topics and assigned readings will be posted on the OWL Brightspace course site before the first day of class.

 Course Materials: